Tyrn/wei/the-insider-en.typ

 "Nothing good will come out of it I assure you!
 Say, Shakunik Bank had  also issued private  money and then the bank  was  confiscated and the money  was lost!
 What  if the Federation government runs out of  money and confiscates your bank?"
-The old minister firmly grasped in his youth the  following rule
-- the  richer is an entrepreneur, the more the state covers his riches - and he couldn't change himself.
+The old minister firmly grasped in his youth the  following rule---the  richer is an entrepreneur, the more the state covers his riches---and he couldn't change himself.

      They  abandoned the minister in a  room and Shavash drove examining the